FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

   E = [(6,2), (6,5), (5,3), (5,4), (2,0), (2,1)]

-In the following this representation of an expression will be called the \emph{computational graph}.
+In the following this representation of an expression will be called the *computational graph*.
 To construct this graph from a UFL expression, simply do::

   G = Graph(expression)